 Now that you’ve considered each client, you need to look at things from an exercise perspective, specifically when it comes to them reaching their goals.

 - Which exercise types should you be focusing on?

 - How do you implement them in a starter program for your client?

 - How will this progress as they advance?

-- What other exercises can be brought in over time to help them reach their goals?
+- What can other exercises be brought in overtime to help them reach their goals?